cyclejs/cyclejs/time/README.md

 Time.run(err => console.error(err));
 ```

 You can optionally pass a custom comparator function.
+This is useful if you want to do things like testing your DOM with tools such as [html-looks-like](https://github.com/staltz/html-looks-like).

 ```js
 // passes